alectries/bios611/README.md

 ## Project State

-This project is still in progress as of writing.
-However, a preview version of the report will currently build using the above instructions.
-Feel free to clone and build.
+This project is is complete.